Binance Market Update (2022-06-22)

 Binance

-The global cryptocurrency market cap now stands at $0.89T, down by -4.64% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.90T, down by -4.59% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include WAVES, PERP, and PUNDIX, up by 23%, 22%, and 20%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include LIT, PUNDIX, and PERP, up by 21%, 18%, and 17%, respectively.

 Top stories of the day: